-No gospel is mentioned by the Church Fathers before the appearance of Marcion’s gospel in the first half of the second century.
-Marcion evidently brought his gospel with him to Rome in the early 140s CE, along with a great sum of money that he gifted the Church.
-The money was accepted, and presumably the gospel was examined.
-However, we know that the money was returned to Marcion, which signals an irreconcilable breach in relations.
+No gospel is mentioned by the Church Fathers before the appearance of Marcion’s “gospel” (read: “doctrine,” evangelion in the broad sense) in the first half of the second century.
+Marcion evidently brought his doctrines to Rome in the early 140s CE, along with a great sum of money that he gifted the Church.
+His doctrines included belief in a distant, superior God who had nothing to do with the creation.
+Jesus was the son of that distant divinity.
+Marcion’s money was at first accepted, only soon to be returned.
+This reversal signals an irreconcilable breach in relations.
 Marcion was eventually excommunicated, and so we know that the breach must have been on theological grounds.
-Indeed, from the Catholic perspective something was very wrong with Marcion’s gospel (Mcn).
+Indeed, from the Catholic perspective something was very wrong with Marcion’s gospel/doctrine.
 Nevertheless, it appears that the Church ‘adapted’ it (below).
 In rather quick succession, the Gospels known to us as Mark, Matthew, Luke, and John appeared.
-These were ‘sanitized’ versions of Mcn—gospels more in accord with Catholic doctrine.
+These were ‘sanitized’ versions of Marcion’s thought.
+They were also the textual gospels with which we are familiar from the New Testament, “gospels” more in accord with Catholic doctrine.

 What was it about Marcion’s theology that so upset the Church?
 In the previous post we signaled the major problems: (a) Marcion believed in two gods, an inferior creator god, and a superior “foreign” or “stranger” god who has nothing in common with our debased materiality. (b) As a result, Marcion rejected the Jewish law as being in service to the inferior creator god.
 Indeed, for Marcion, the entire creation is evil and a prison of the divine soul.